 How to Change Your Voter Registration in Florida

 Voter information can be changed or updated easily using an application for general Florida voting.
 The new information can be provided online, by mail or in person.
 The form should indicate a change of voter registration address, name and/or party affiliation.
-When changing your address on your registration, be sure to also change your address on your driver’s license, as well as on other important DMV documentation, such as your vehicle registration.

 How to Replace a Lost Florida Voter Registration Card